flinto/fake_crop/README.md

 # FakeCrop, by Flinto

-A jQuery plugin for &ldquo;cropping&rdquo; an image within an element.
+A jQuery plugin for &ldquo;cropping&rdquo; an image within an HTML element.
+FakeCrop will scale the image to fit within the element, and center it.

 ## Installation